Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Introduction

 These contributions differ from other contributions in the literature in various aspects.
-Unlike previous works on the characterization of the minimum number of measurements needed for reliable reconstruction in distributed compressive sensing \cite{Baron09,Duarte13}, our Bayesian framework allows consideration of signals with different sizes that are sparse over different bases; our model also allows characterization of phase transitions in the classification error and in the reconstruction error.
+Unlike previous works on the characterization of the minimum number of measurements needed for reliable reconstruction in distributed compressive sensing \cite{Baron09,Duarte13}, our Bayesian framework allows consideration of signals with different sizes that are sparse over different bases; our model also allows characterization of conditions for reliable classification and reconstruction error.
 In addition, and unlike previous studies in the literature associated with $\ell_1$-norm minimization or \ac{AMP} algorithms for reconstruction, the analysis carried out in this work is also valid in the finite signal length regime, providing a sharp characterization of signal processing performance as a function of the number of features extracted from both the input and the side information.
-To the best of our knowledge, this work represents the first contribution in the context of structured or model-based \ac{CS} to consider both classification and reconstruction of signals in the presence of side information.
+To the best of our knowledge, this work represents the first contribution in the context of structured or model-based \ac{CS} to consider both classification and reconstruction of signals in the presence of side information for approximately low-rank models.